AppAndFlow/s-express/README.md

 - **Add support for authenticated api calls when generating OpenApi Doc**

 ## This is an experimental package.
 Use at your own risk.

+## Thanks

+- Thanks to <a href="https://github.com/alexcrist/json-to-pretty-yaml">json-to-pretty-yaml<a/>

+- Thanks to <a href="https://github.com/theBenForce/openapi-markdown">openapi-markdown<a/>

+- And of course to any other open source libs used by my package.